caxapyk/qemu-win10/README.md

 sudo ip add name br0 type bridge sudo ip set eth0 master br0
 ```
-Do not forget to disable dhcp on `eth0` intarface and release existing adress.
+Do not forget to disable dhcp on `eth0` intarface and release existing address.
 You can use `iproute2` or `netctl` to create bridge and manage network connections.
 Read mare at [Arch Wiki](https://wiki.archlinux.org/index.php/Network_bridge).

 This project use QEMU [HelperNetworking](https://wiki.qemu.org/Features/HelperNetworking).
 It creates a tap file descriptor, attaches it to a bridge, and passes it back to QEMU.
 This helper runs with higher privileges and allows QEMU to be invoked as a non-privileged user.